Runningtarrens/Mcorne-c5/README.md

 ![Slice1](https://github.com/Runningtarrens/Mcorne-c5/blob/main/pictures/slice1.JPG)

 The Magnets get inserted befor the last layer.
 So insert the M600 command on the last layer(7.2mm).
+Always set the pause on the layer where the holes gets closed with the first layer.
+Because the pause gets triggered at the beginn of the layer.
+So it is before the holes get covered.
+If you do the pause one layer to early the magnet might stick out a bit and interfere with the nozzle.
 A better finished is archieved if you print the last two layers in 0.1mm layer height and enter the magnets on the second to last layer at 7.1mm.
 That increases the chances that the magnets get properly covered with filament.

 ![Slice2](https://github.com/Runningtarrens/Mcorne-c5/blob/main/pictures/slice2.JPG)